 An IV (intravenous) line will be started in the hand or arm for injection of the radiopeptide.

-to concentrate in the pancreas tissue.
+in the pancreas tissue.

 You will be asked to lie still on a scanning table, as any movement may affect the